Pathoschild/smapi-mod-dump/source/Weather Totems Expanded/README.md

 - English, by me
 - Chinese, thanks to useplay on Nexus!
 - German, thanks to kingmomo2 on Nexus!
+- Portuguese, thanks to Loporomen on Nexus!
+- French, thanks to Caranud on Nexus!
 - Russian, thanks to Ztxxi on Nexus!
 Available [here](https://www.nexusmods.com/stardewvalley/mods/23625)